theokyr/CS2RemoteConsole/README.md

 1. Ensure `config.ini` is in the same directory as the executable or in the current working directory
 2. Run the program
 3. Use the TUI to interact with the CS2 console:
     - Type commands and press Enter to send them to CS2
     - Use Page Up/Down or mouse wheel to scroll through console output
-   - Console messages are color-coded based on their channels

 ### Server